HELP WITH EMAIL

-As you might know, Cat Town set out to save the cats who are still largely considered unadoptable.
-These are animals that can live happily as loyal companions, but are euthanized across the nation because they "don't show well" in cages.
-Shy cats.
-Scared cats.
-Cats under tremendous stress, and cats that are grieving the loss of their families.
+As you might know, Cat Town set out to save the cats who can live happily as loyal companions, but are euthanized across the nation because of their fearful response to their shelter cages.
+Outside of a cage, these cats are simply shy, stressed from injuries or sickness, or grieving the loss of their families after being surrendered.
 Cat Town helps cats feel safe and find their confidence.
-They were told again and again that what they wanted to do was impossible.
-But in just seven years they have helped slash the city shelter's euthanasia rate from 42% to less than 13%, all while focusing on the animals other rescue organizations — even "no kill" shelters — said couldn't be helped.
+They were told that helping these cats was impossible, but have helped slash the city shelter's euthanasia rate from 42% to less than 10%, all while focusing on the animals that so many said couldn't be helped.

-Your support means that despite the tremendous cost of saving these lives Cat Town can keep its doors open to continue this work.
+Your support means that Cat Town can continue this work.
 I hope you’ll join me in supporting a community and cause I care deeply for, and make a donation today.